lleger/elixir-school/lessons/advanced/metaprogramming.md

 -1
 ```

-By including `var!/2` in our macro we manipulated the value of `val` without passing it into our macro.
+By calling `var!/2` in our macro we manipulated the value of `val` without passing it into our macro.
 The use of non-hygienic macros should be kept to a minimum.
 By including `var!/2` we increase the risk of a variable resolution conflict.

 ### Binding

-We already covered the usefulness of `unquote/1` but there's another way to inject values into our code: binding.
-With variable binding we are able to include multiple variables in our macro and ensure they're only unquoted once, avoiding accidental revaluations.
-To use bind variables we need to pass a keyword list the `bind_quoted` option in `quote/2`.
+We already covered the usefulness of `unquote/1`, but there's another way to inject values into our code: binding.
+With variable binding we are able to include multiple variables in our macro and ensure they're only unquoted once, avoiding accidental re-evaluations.
+To use bind variables we need to pass a keyword list in the `bind_quoted` option in `quote/2`.

-To see the benefit of `bind_quote` and to demonstrate the revaluation issue let's use an example.
+To see the benefit of `bind_quote` and to demonstrate the re-evaluation issue let's use an example.
 We can start by creating a macro that simply outputs the expression twice:

 ```elixir
 defmodule Example do